 Poor quality transducer

-Lucky brings you a fabulous fish finder having both wired and wireless modes.
+Lucky brings you one of the best fish finders, having both wired and wireless modes.
 With a simple interface and multiple features, it has proved to be a very powerful device as per many kayakers and fishermen.

 It has a 2.8-inch LCD screen with rich colors that would bring you the most accurate readings.
 With the wires, it can measure up to a depth of 328 feet while the wireless mode can take the measurement up to 147 feet.

 Powered by a rechargeable lithium battery of 3.7 V, this versatile gem by Lucky is ideal for all types of fishing conditions.
-For instance, the kayak fishers can make good use of it for marking targets and feature finding.
+For instance, anglers can make good use of it for marking targets and feature finding.

 On the other hand, the shore anglers can use it for marking fish and finding structure with its outstanding scanning depth.
 Boat fishers will find it easier to scan those unreachable areas without affecting their targets.
 Ice fishing, too, is going to be fun with this portable fish finder.